Magnetism in Gemstones

 Most natural blue Spinels are colored primarily by iron (Fe2+), but cobalt (Co2+) also contributes to the blue color to varying degrees.
 The magnetic responses we see in natural blue Spinels are usually due to entirely to iron.
 The rare Cobalt Spinel has low iron, and contains the highest levels of cobalt of any natural gemstone.
 It's weak magnetic attraction could be mostly due to cobalt.
 Three other examples of cobalt contributing to color in natural gemstones are the rare green Sphalerite (blue color mixed with yellow, diamagnetic), pink Cobalto Calcite (weakly magnetic due to iron), and pink Smithsonite (weakly magnetic due to manganese).

-3) Chromium (Cr) is the most common coloring agent in gems after iron, causing red and green colors.
-Chromium is the primary reason Ruby is bright red and Chrome Diopside is rich green.
-Chromium ions (Cr3+ and on rare occasion Cr4+) exist within chromium oxides in gemstones, and these are only 25% as magnetic as iron.
+3) Chromium (Cr) is the most common metallic chromophore in gems after iron, causing red and green colors.
+Chromium is the reason Rubies are bright red and some Emeralds are rich green.
+Chromium is also a primary cause of UV fluorescence (pink or red) in gemstones.
+Chromium ions (mostly Cr3+) exist within chromium oxides in gemstones, and these are only 25% as magnetic as iron.
 But chromium is a stronger coloring agent than iron.
-The concentration of chromium needed to cause color can be nearly 100 times less than the concentration needed for iron to cause color (George Rossman, pers. comm., 2014).
+The concentration of chromium needed to cause color can in some cases be nearly 100 times less than the concentration needed for iron to cause color (George Rossman, pers. comm., 2014).
 Therefore chromium is usually found in very low concentrations, and the small amount of chromium within most red and green gemstones is undetectable or only barely detectable with a magnet.

 One Metal, Multiple Colors?
 As we have shown, a single metal type can cause different colors in different gems.
 Manganese ions cause orange color in Spessartine Garnet, red in Rubellite Tourmaline, black in Psilomelane, and in rare cases green in Andalusite.
 Such remarkable variation is a result of: 1) different valence states of the metallic ions 2) differences in geometry of the molecules containing the metal ions, and 3) different atoms that surround the metal ions.
 For example, the valence states of manganese ions (Mn2+, Mn3+, Mn4+) can vary among gem species.
 The shapes of the molecular sites (octahedral, tetrahedral, distorted cubic) occupied by these metal ions can also vary from species to species.
 And the types of neighboring atoms interacting with the metal ions can vary.
 More detailed information about the complex causes of color in gems can be found in Dr. Kurt Nassau's 1980 Scientific American article The Causes of Color, the Gems and Gemology 1987 article An Update on Color in Gems by Fritsch and Rossman, and at Dr. George Rossman's CalTech web page The Colors of Minerals.